ajortizg/singleVentricleSegmentation/README.md

     Save resulting folder to /data/singleVentricleData_prolong.
     Note that this depends on the Interpolationtype and Bondarytype.

-4. split
-    For training the CNN split the dataset in validation and training sets in parser set BASE_PATH_3D to data/singleVentricleData_prolongLinear
+4. split the dataset for training the CNN in validation and training sets, in parser set BASE_PATH_3D to data/singleVentricleData_prolongLinear
     ```
     python ./dataset/preprocessing/preprocessing_split.py
     ```
     Save resulting folder to /data/singleVentricleData_prolongLinear_split.

+5. Data augmentation only for training the CNN. in parset set BASE_PATH_3D to /data/singleVentricleData_prolongLinear_split
+    ```
+    python ./dataset/preprocessing/preprocessing_data_augmentation.py
+    ```
+    Save resulting folder to /data/singleVentricleData_prolongLinear_split_xN,
+    where N is the number of new patients created per patient.

 ## TODOs